ngmor/catch_ros2/catch_ros2/examples/README.md

 #### Testing node
 This node is specifically written with Catch2 test cases and assertions to test the functionality of other nodes.
 The example has [`integration_test_node`](integration_test/integration_test_node.cpp) as the testing node.

 If it is linked with `catch_ros2::catch_ros2_with_node_main` (see [CMake setup](#integration-cmake-setup)) it does not require a `main` function and can be run just like any other ROS 2 node (`ros2 run ${package_name} ${executable_name}`).
-Tests can be executed manually by just running the node like this.
+Tests can be executed manually by just running the node like this (along with other needed nodes).

 If more precise functionality beyond the [default node main](../src/main.cpp) of this package is desired, see [selecting a main function](#selecting-a-main-function).

 #### Launch file
 To automate the integration test, a [Python launch file](integration_test/example_integration_test.launch.py) can be used to launch all the necessary nodes for the test, including the test node.
+An integration test can also be run manually by simply launching this launch file (make sure to set the "result_file" argument).

 This launch file is the same as any other ROS 2 Python launch file, but the `launch_catch_ros2` Python module provides a few useful classes:
-- `Catch2LaunchDescription` - a wrapper around the typical `launch.LaunchDescription` that includes a required "result_file" argument where the results of the test will be output.
+- `Catch2LaunchDescription` - a wrapper around the typical [`launch.LaunchDescription`](https://github.com/ros2/launch/blob/rolling/launch/launch/launch_description.py) that includes a required "result_file" argument where the results of the test will be output.
-- `Catch2IntegrationTestNode` - a wrapper around the typical `launch_ros.actions.Node` that passes the "result_file" argument to Catch2 (as per the default catch_ros2 main function) and shuts down all nodes on exit.
+- `Catch2IntegrationTestNode` - a wrapper around the typical [`launch_ros.actions.Node`](https://github.com/ros2/launch_ros/blob/rolling/launch_ros/launch_ros/actions/node.py) that passes the "result_file" argument to Catch2 (via the default `catch_ros2` node main function) and shuts down all nodes on exit.
 This should be used to launch the [testing node](#testing-node).
 Only one should be used per integration test.

 #### Integration CMake setup
 Most of the [CMake required for this integration test](integration_test/CMakeLists.txt) is pretty standard for a ROS 2 package (though the ROS 2 boilerplate CMake is not shown in this example).
 Nodes are built/installed and the launch file is installed to the package's share directory.